 Subject access requests (SAR)

-If you wish to contact the Academy to obtain information that we hold, please complete the form available on the website or retrieve a paper copy in house.
+If you wish to contact the School to obtain information that we hold, please complete the form available on the website or retrieve a paper copy in house.
 Proof of ID will need to be provided in order for the request to be completed and a response will be issued within one month from the date the request is received.

 Reporting a Data Breach